kheller18/data-structures-algorithms/questions/SQL.md

         FROM Table_A
         INNER JOIN Table_B;
         ```
-      + LEFT (OUTER) JOIN: Retrieves all the records/rows from the left and the matched records/rows from the right table.
+      + `LEFT (OUTER) JOIN`: Retrieves all the records/rows from the left and the matched records/rows from the right table.
         ```
         SELECT *
         FROM Table_A A
         LEFT JOIN Table_B B
         ON A.col = B.col;
         ```
-      + RIGHT (OUTER) JOIN: Retrieves all the records/rows from the right and the matched records/rows from the left table.
+      + `RIGHT (OUTER) JOIN`: Retrieves all the records/rows from the right and the matched records/rows from the left table.
         ```
         SELECT *
         FROM Table_A A
         RIGHT JOIN Table_B B
         ON A.col = B.col;
         ```
-      + FULL (OUTER) JOIN: Retrieves all the records where there is a match in either the left or right table.
+      + `FULL (OUTER) JOIN`: Retrieves all the records where there is a match in either the left or right table.
         ```
         SELECT *
         FROM Table_A A